 While the Ivory Coast is agriculturally rich in crops like cocoa, cotton, and cashew nut, post-election violence disrupted critical planting and harvesting times for farmers.
-Crop deficits, trade embargoes, and widespread poverty made the lean season—the routine period of food scarcity—especially difficult in 2011.
+Crop deficits, trade embargoes, and widespread poverty make the lean season—the routine period of food scarcity—difficult.
 As many people struggled to make ends meet for their own families, host families in the Ivory Coast and in neighboring Liberia had the added burden of caring for the hundreds of thousands of Ivorians who had been displaced by the conflict.

 Ivory Coast has been politically stable since the end of the 2010-2011 crisis.
 However, recent confrontations have emerged between protesters and police following the arrest of opposition leaders.
 This series of events has heightened uncertainties related to the upcoming election, scheduled for October 2020, which may trigger more political revolts.

 Currently, 46.3% of the population of Ivory Coast lives in poverty and 21.6% suffer from chronic acute malnutrition.
 Limited access to basic social services and low employability also impede sustained development.